ewolff/microservices-recipes/manuscript/04-synchrone-microservices.md

 * *Services* make pods accessible.
 The services are registered under a name in the DNS and have a fixed IP address under which they can be contacted throughout the cluster.
-In addition, the service enables the routing of request from the outside to a service instance.
+In addition, the service enables the routing of requests from the outside to a service instance.

 ![Kubernetes Concepts](images/kubernetes-beispiel-microservice.png)

-The figures shows all the Kubernetes concept: A deployment creates a replica set.
-The replica Set does not just create the Kubernetes pods, but also launches new, in case some of the pods fail.
-The pods include one or more docker containers.
+The figure illustrates all the Kubernetes concepts: A deployment creates a replica set.
+The replica set does not just create the Kubernetes pods, but also launches new ones, in case some of the pods fail.
+The pods include one or more Docker containers.

 The Kubernetes service creates the DNS record and makes the microservice available at an IP address that is unique throughout the